yiisoft/validator/docs/guide/built-in-rules-callback.md

 ### Adding and applying validation missing in built-in rules to current attribute value

-Below is an example that checks if a value is a valid [YAML] string (additionally requires the `yaml` PHP extension):
+Below is an example that verifying that a value is a valid [YAML] string (additionally requires the `yaml` PHP extension):

 ```php
 use Exception;